itcarroll/basic-R-lesson/docs/challenge.md

 Were you to ever interview for a "data scientist" postition, you may be asked to complete this common challenge (possibly using multiple approaches).
-Write a "for loop" in the R language that calculates the Fibonnacci sequence up through it's 12th entry.
+Write a "for loop" in the R language that calculates the Fibonacci sequence up through it's 12th entry.
 Start your script with the line `fib <- c(1, 1)`, and recall that `c` combines vectors.